 Through a 2007 bilateral agreement with the University of Helsinki, Bellarmine students have an opportunity to study at an excellent institution in the capital of Finland.
 Since this institution has a large international student population, there is an extensive amount of course offerings in English in most disciplines.
 The University of Helsinki is the oldest and largest university in Finland.
 Its students make up a quarter of all university students in the country.
 The main university area is located in the beautiful neo-classical center of Helsinki.
 With its large population, Helsinki is able to sustain a rich variety of cultural activities.
 There is an abundance of restaurants, bars, theaters, museums, and sporting events.
 The total student population is currently 39,000.
-See IPO for application and procedures.
+See the OSAIL for application and procedures.

 EM Strasbourg is located at the heart of Strasbourg and services some 3,500 students, 150 faculty members, 200 researchers and 500 professional speakers.
 EM Strasbourg is part of the Université de Strasbourg, the largest university in France.
 Through a 2006 bilateral exchange agreement, Bellarmine students may attend one of the finest business schools in France.
 Course offerings are available in both French and English.
 The goal of the institution is to establish a pole of competencies in management and economics that will be recognized across Europe for teaching, research, interaction with economic and industrial arenas and its international focus.
 The synergies among teachers-researchers and students of the three divisions are facilitated by activities and structures promoting joint research and work.
 EM Strasbourg joined the "Conférence des Grandes Ecoles" (Division of "Grandes Ecoles de Management") in 2000.
 Membership in this top tier organization marks the recognition of the EM Strasbourg among the major French business schools.

 Al Akhawayn University